Jump to Camino Sanabrés Stages

 Deeply Cut RoadDeeply Cut Road

-When the climb levels out, about 700 meters onward, and the forest makes way for the fields on either side of the high roadway walls, you know that you are getting close to the next town of A Gouxa
+When the climb finally levels out and the forest makes way for the fields on either side of the high roadway walls, you know that you are getting close to the next town of A Gouxa

 Getting Close to A Gouxa, Camino Sanabrés, Cea to Estación de LalínGetting Close to A Gouxa